Close-up of a hand holding a jar of Rogue Screen Printing Paste labeled for glass and ceramics, lead-free and food-safe once fired.

 Lisa Mart, Owner and Artisan of Fuse Muse Fused Glass

 Lisa Martin is the owner and artisan behind Fuse Muse Fused Glass.
-With years of experience in fused glass and surface design, Lisa created Rogue Screen Printing Paste to meet the needs of glass artists worldwide.
+With years of experience in fused glass and surface design, Lisa created ColorFire Screen Printing Paste to meet the needs of glass artists worldwide.
 As the only producer of this enamel-based printing paste, she brings unique insight, craftsmanship, and innovation to the fused glass community.

 Back to blog